emilydolson/CSE-830-SS-22/_weeks/01-Introduction.md

 ---
-title: "Week 1: Pre-course review"
+title: "Week 1: Review of Algorithm Analysis"
 date: 2019-01-10 12:00:00
 ---

 **Week of {{ page.date | date: "%-m/%-d" }}**

 This week, we'll review big-O notation, asymptotic analysis, and reccurence relations.
-Most of you should already be familiar with these ideas, but we will be using them a lot over the course of the semester, so I want to make sure they're fresh in your minds.
+Most of you are probably already familiar with these ideas, but we will be using them a lot over the course of the semester, so I want to make sure they're fresh in your minds.
 We will also practice these concepts in class.

 # Mandatory videos